Alcohol Rehab Centers

 Many people can drink socially without ever thinking about alcohol interrupting their lives or causing serious problems.
-But if you drink alcohol on a regular basis, or if you drink for the wrong reasons such as to cope with emotional problems, distress or pain, you may be suffering from a condition called alcohol abuse.
-Although alcohol abuse isn’t as severe as alcoholism, abusing alcohol can, and often does, lead to alcohol dependence which can be both difficult to treat and equally difficult to cope with.
+But if you drink alcohol on a regular basis, or if you drink to cope with emotional problems, distress or pain, you may be suffering from a condition called alcohol abuse.
+Although alcohol abuse isn’t as severe as alcoholism, it can, and often does, lead to alcohol dependence, which can be both difficult to treat and equally difficult to cope with.

 Signs of a Drinking Problem

 People who have drinking problems are not just those who struggle with finding or work or who are unable to care for themselves.
 Many people who drink excessively get up every day and go to work.
 They also may come home every night and spend time with their families.
 In order to determine whether or not you may have a drinking problem, you must put aside your preconceived notions of substance addiction and abuse and realize this issue can strike anywhere and anytime, especially when someone is suffering from despair, grief, or depression.

 - Have you recently lost a loved one and started drinking more and more in order to cope with that loss?

 - Are you struggling with past traumas and don’t know how to cope in any other way than drinking?

 - Are you struggling with feelings of shame or a tarnished self-esteem and constantly reach for another bottle because it’s the only thing that makes you feel good?

 If any of these scenarios apply to you, you are likely suffering from problem drinking.